ctavolazzi/code-conductor/DEVLOG.md

 2. Implement the WorkEffortManager class with appropriate methods
 3. Create an event loop to handle project operations
 4. Add functionality to instantiate and run the WorkEffortManager
-5. Add validation for required folders (work_efforts and .AI-Setup)
+5. Add validation for required folders (_AI-Setup)
 6. Implement JSON processing capabilities
 7. Add advanced filtering and sorting capabilities
 8. Write tests for the new functionality